 Being a college student is financially demanding.
 College tuition and fees keep rising, along with living expenses like rent, groceries, utilities, and transportation that can quickly eat up a college student’s spending cash and part-time earnings.

-Many students look towards personal loans to help them cover all of the extra costs while in college.
-However, the option of a personal loan may not be the wisest financial choice, especially if a private student loan can cover the extra costs instead.
+Many students look to personal loans to help them cover extra costs while in college.
+However, a personal loan may not be the wisest financial choice, especially if a private student loan can be used to cover many living expenses instead.

 Personal loans for college students – when are they needed?

 In theory, you can take out student loans up to your school’s certified cost of attendance.
 Allowable expenses that can be paid for with student loans include tuition and fees, room and board, books, supplies, transportation, and dependent care.
 But it’s pretty easy to bump up against your annual borrowing limits for federal student loans, which haven’t been increased since 2008.

 If you’re a dependent student, you can take out $5,500 in federal direct student loans as a freshman, $6,500 as a sophomore, and $7,500 as a junior or senior.
 Independent students can take out $9,500 as freshmen, $10,500 as sophomores, and $12,500 as juniors or seniors.

 With tuition, fees, room and board now averaging $26,593 a year at four-year colleges, it’s easy to see how students can hit their limits on the most affordable federal student loans.